THIS COMBINATION TREATMENT was studied in a clinical trial

 • bleeding

 • Bleeding problems.
-BRAFTOVI combination therapy can cause serious bleeding problems, including in your stomach or brain, that can lead to death.
+BRAFTOVI can cause serious bleeding problems, including in your stomach or brain, that can lead to death.
 Tell your healthcare provider and get medical help right away if you develop any signs of bleeding, including:

 • headaches, dizziness, or feeling weak